Ethnobotanical Gardens what are they?

-In my native ‘Holland’ all major towns have ‘heemtuinen’ (=’native gardens’) where various local habitats are re-created with all their typical plants.
-Some information is given mostly on signs about their uses but these gardens are mainly to do with nature-conservation and to make people aware about their local environment.
-Although there is one nice small heemtuin In Nieuwkoop (Zuid-Holland province) where they grow a whole range of different Willow for different traditional purposes in that region.
+In my native ‘Holland’, many major towns have ‘heemtuinen’ (loosely translated as ‘native gardens’) where various local habitats are re-created with all their typical plants.
+Some information is given on signs about their uses and folklore.
+These gardens are mainly to do with nature-conservation and to make people aware about their local environment.
+Often local schools visit them to do outdoor classes.

 Just a little flavour on what this small garden does:

 There is nothing similar to this in Britain although there are plenty of Wildlife Gardens which come close to this unique concept.

 Most gardens have to find their own finances and might not find ethnobotany rewarding enough.
-But I feel that (like the Australian Aborigines and North American Indians) we ought to know about our own plants?
+But I feel that (like the Australian Aborigines and North American Indians) we ought to know more about our own, native plants?